baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

 ##  Future Works
 1. Calculate value of the home in price per square foot instead of just price.

-2. Research location in-depth such as:
+2. Research location in-depth such as (openhome.com, 2021):
 * The quality of local schools
 * Employment opportunities
-* What are the neighbors like?
+* What are the neighbors like
 * Proximity to shopping, entertainment, and recreational centers
-* Proximity to hospitals and other common services?
+* Proximity to hospitals and other common services
 * Proximity to highways, utility lines, and public transit
-* Proximity to the nearest major city?
+* Proximity to the nearest major city

 3. How hot (or cold) is the area's real estate market?
 Because the number of other properties for sale in the area and the number of buyers in the market can impact the home value.